 Chapter 42.23 RCW prohibits municipal officers from using their positions to secure special privileges or special exemptions for themselves or others, and from entering into certain contracts or having other personal financial interests with their jurisdictions.

 These rules apply to officers in all types of municipal and quasi-municipal corporations, including cities, towns, counties, and special purpose districts.
-A separate chapter of state law, chapter 42.56 RCW, addresses financial conflicts and ethical issues for state officers and employees; it does not apply to local governments.
+A separate chapter of state law, chapter 42.52 RCW, addresses financial conflicts and ethical issues for state officers and employees, but it does not apply to local governments.

 RCW 42.23.020(2) defines “municipal officer” rather broadly to include all elected and appointed officials, all deputies and assistants of such officials, and anyone exercising or undertaking to exercise the powers of those officials (such as city managers, city or county administrators, or special purpose district superintendents).